quangChe/angularjs-tutorial/README.md

 > https://code.angularjs.org/1.6.7/angular.min.js
 ---

-The *view* of our application will be the **/app/index.html** file in this repository.
-Your version of the HTML file should now look something like this:
+The ***view*** of our application will be the **/app/index.html** file in this repository.
+Your HTML's head section should look like this if you are referencing AngularJS from the CDN:

 **index.html:**